 Did you know that you can access art museum virtual field trips, tours, and resources from around the world for free?
 Why not take your students on virtual museum tours to the lavish Louvre in Paris?
 Or the majestic Metropolitan Museum of Art?
 Or any one of these historic art museums from around the world?
 Check out the list below to get started!

 Frick, yeah!
-This mansion-turned-museum (and research center) recently had renovations done, so they were already prepared for virtual museum viewing.
 Click your way through this interactive map for a tour of the beautiful building and collections of art from the likes of Bellini, Rembrandt, Vermeer, and more.

-The largest art museum in the western United States has fully rebranded itself online because of the COVID-19 pandemic.
+The largest art museum in the western United States is offering art museum virtual field trips.
 Watch videos and museum walkthroughs, listen to soundtracks and live recordings, learn with online teaching resources and courses, browse their art collection, and more on LACMA’s redesigned website.

 5. The Louvre

 One of our favorite art museum virtual field trips—and the world’s large museum—is the Louvre with options for some of their best exhibition rooms and galleries.
 Explore rare Egyptian artifacts, iconic paintings, the beautiful structure of the building, and much more through their 360-degree viewing feature.

 (NOTE: Several of these virtual tours require Flash Player.)